Create your own moon graphic using the languages of your program! Download template here.

 Lofty Ideas:

 Eagles are nesting this month and can be seen in large groups.
 This is a great month to turn your loft into an eagle’s nest.
 Have the children help fill the top of the loft (Nest) with comfortable pillows and other items that they think the birds would need.
 Add eagle stuffed animals or puppets, wooden or plastic eggs, plastic worms and bugs and other items the children suggest.
-The bottom of the loft can contain pictures of the eagles and a science table can be set up with eagle feathers and magnifying glasses etc. Hang up the word for eagle or eagles’ nest in large letters in your community’s Indigenous language for the children to see every time they play in “the nest.”
+The bottom of the loft can contain pictures of eagles, and a science table can be set up with eagle feathers and magnifying glasses etc. Hang up the word for eagle or eagles’ nest in large letters in your community’s Indigenous language for the children to see every time they play in “the nest.”
 For programs that do not have a loft, this project can easily be built out of pillows and a blanket on the floor on a tarp or in a large box.

 Literacy, Innovative Idea: